-To accomplish this primary objective, students pursue 40+ credits of technology classes and 20+ credits of Core Career courses, preparing them to advance in their careers.
-The faculty-student ratio is 9:1.
+To accomplish this primary objective, students pursue 40+ credits of program major coursework and 20+ credits of core career coursework.
+The faculty-student ratio is 8:1.

 Faculty members bring to each program a combination of professional education and sound, practical experience.
 The faculty exhibits a personal interest in the progress of all students, encouraging and assisting them to achieve the maximum benefit from their programs of study.